Rosewood, New South Wales: Heritage listings

+Elm Cottage - 1730 Tumbarumba Rd.
+Est. c.
+1885.
+Built from locally sourced stone.

 Tumbarumba to Rosewood Rail Trail

 Rosewood is currently at the furthest extent of a 21 km long rail trail from Tumbarumba, which reuses a portion of the route of the former Tumbarumba railway line.
 It opened on 3 April 2020.
 The remainder of the old railway, between Rosewood and Wagga Wagga, has not been used since in 1987, but largely remains in place, in a degraded state, although some sections of track have been removed.
 The rail trail has been described as a 'pilot', indicating that a future extension, beyond Rosewood, is possible.

 Climate

 Owing to its location on the boundary zone between the South West Slopes and the Riverina plain (in pine plantation country), Rosewood features cool maxima relative to its altitude: its annual mean maximum lay at 19.1 °C, comparable to that of Cooma on the eastern side of the ranges, despite being over 300 m lower in altitude.
 Maxima are especially cool in the winter.